 Monthly Payment Frequency

-You must pay withholding tax for the month by the 25th day of the following month.)
-Exception: January’s payment is due the 23rd day of February.)
+You must pay withholding tax for the month by the 25th day of the following month.
+(Exception: January’s payment is due the 23rd day of February, but extended to the following Monday if the 23rd occurs on a weekend).
 For example, withholding tax for the month of June must be paid by July 25.
 You should pay the first and second months by their due dates as stated above.
 The third payments should be made when you file Form WHT-436, Quarterly Withholding Reconciliation.

 Semiweekly Payment Frequency